dotnet-presentations/build-2025-lab305/2-Data/README.md

 ```csharp
 builder.Services.AddScoped<IMonkeyService, MonkeyService>();
 ```
-Next, expose a minimal web api so remote clients can fetch the monkey data from the server.
-Add this code right before the last line **app.Run()** code:
+Next, expose a minimal web API so remote clients can fetch the monkey data from the server.
+Add this code right before the last line `app.Run()` code:
 ```csharp
 //Expose an endpoint to our MAUI client to get the monkey data
 app.MapGet("/api/monkeys", async (IMonkeyService monkeyService) =>